Updated on March 8th, 2023 by Samuel Smith

 Granite is present only in countries with little or no geopolitical risk and in properties and industries with strong long-term fundamentals.
-It is still very heavily concentrated in the US and Canada, with a little more than two-thirds of its properties square footage located in North America.
+It is still very heavily concentrated in the US and Canada, with a little more than two-thirds of its property’s square footage located in North America.

 Still, its international exposure provides a diversifying component to the trust’s results.
 Granite focuses on properties that support e-commerce development and are located strategically to support such businesses in the best markets.

 Source: Investor presentation

-Granite seeks out areas that have proximity to major cities and have favorable demographics, including major infrastructure, and available labor pools.
+Granite seeks out areas that have proximity to major cities and have favorable demographics, including major infrastructure and available labor pools.
 In addition, it buys already modern properties, meaning capital expenditure needs are low, with tenants with high switching costs.

 These characteristics mean that Granite chooses only the most favorable properties to own with long-term tenants with the best chance of thriving in various economic climates.
 Finally, it focuses on the enormous shift to e-commerce, with a particular focus on food and pharmaceuticals.